Business Mentoring with Jill

 • Strategic planning

-In scale-up businesses we can add:
+In scale-up businesses I can add:

 • Globalisation